Making your perfect coffee

-Latte art is wholly for decoration purposes and won’t improve the taste.
+Latte art is wholly for decoration purposes and has little to do with taste.

 Common mistakes for frothing

 For a cappuccino, you will use less milk, half of what you use for a latte.
-During the frothing , you will have to stretch the milk to at least double its original size.
+You will have to stretch the milk to at least double its original size during the frothing.
 A cappuccino should be a very foamy drink.
-The end result should be totally frothy, not much milk in liquid form left.
+The result should be frothy, with little milk in liquid form left.

 9. Taste your coffee